Stuart133/image-server/README.md

 ```
 docker build -t image-server:1.0 .
+docker run -p 8000:80 image-server:1.0
 ```

+The server will be made available on port `8000` on your local machine

 You can also run `image-server` using the standard go tooling.
-In this case ensure the correct build & runtime dependencies are available as documented below
+In this case ensure the correct build & runtime dependencies are available as documented below. `image-server` listens on port 80.

 ```
 go build main.go -o image-server